 1. Pipe Material And Size Limitations

-Some plumbers start the pipe relining job by using a hydro-jet to clean the existing pipes and remove any debris and obstacles.
-Thus, if your pipes are made of weak materials like Orangeburg or fibre conduit, this method is not a suitable pipe repair option.
+Some plumbers start the pipe relining job using a hydro-jet to clean the existing pipes and remove any debris and obstacles.
+Thus, this method is not suitable for pipe repair if your pipes are made of weak materials like Orangeburg or fibre conduit.

-Additionally, relining old pipes can decrease the internal diameter, albeit to a minimal extent.
+Additionally, relining old pipes can decrease the internal diameter, albeit minimal.
 However, if your pipe dimensions are already small, relining can increase the chances of blocked drains.

 2. Not Suitable For Critical Structural Damage

-Despite being an effective solution for many, there are some cases when pipe relining is not a viable option.
+Despite being an effective solution for many, there are some cases when pipe relining is not viable.

 What Is Pipe Replacement?